rust-lang/reference/src/inline-assembly.md

 > The target may define that the register value (or some portion thereof) is undefined.

 r[asm.evaluation.constraints]
-Certain constraints may be placed on the asm block, and on the requirements of the correspondance, by default or by an option explicitly specified on the asm block.
-The behaviour is undefined if any such constraint is violated.
+Certain constraints may be placed on the *asm block*, and on the requirements of the correspondance, by default or by an option explicitly specified on the asm block.
+The behaviour is undefined if any such constraint is violated, or the correspondance does not hold.

 r[asm.evaluation.memory]
-The behaviour is undefined if the asm block accesses any allocation, or disables, freezes, or activates any tags, except via:
+The behaviour is undefined if the *asm block* accesses any allocation, disables, freezes, activates any tags, or *synchronizes-with* a store to a given memory location, except via:
 * An access to a static item which is declared with the `#[no_mangle]` attribute, the `#[export_name]` attribute, or which is visible to an expression within the function in which the asm block is expanded,
 * A pointer tag which has been exposed,
 * A pointer tag which was passed as an input operand, or
 * A pointer tag which is accessible by reading any memory the asm block can read under this clause, recursively.

 r[asm.evaluation.unwind]
-The behaviour is undefined if an inline assembly block exits by unwinding from a panic or a foreign exception.
+The behaviour is undefined if an *asm block* exits by unwinding from a panic or a foreign exception.

 ```rust,ignore
 // The following snippet has undefined behaviour